 Rotate your upper body until your shoulders are almost at 90 degrees but keep the bottom half of your frame perfectly still.
 Hold for two seconds and do 10 reps on each side.

 “This is fantastic for hitting the gluteus medius muscle on the side of your bum,” says Wadsworth.
 “This helps prevent lateral movement so your hips stay in line on that one axis when you’re out of the saddle.”

 3. Press-up hold-to-knee raise

 Then take your right foot back and straighten it.
 Just before you touch the ground, tense your right glute and change legs.
 Repeat 10 times on each side.

 “This activates the gluteus maximus muscles in cycling positions,” Wadsworth says.
 “Recruiting your glutes in the saddle is amazingly hard so do this just before you get on the bike to be ﬁred up and ready to go.
 By working these muscles you’re also protecting your back and nervous system and preventing spasming.”

 “By training these muscles over a month and making speciﬁc groups expand and contract at speed you can get the edge,” says Wadsworth.
-“These plyometric drills can make the difference between ﬁnishing ﬁrst and trundling in last.”
+“These plyometric drills can make the difference between ﬁnishing ﬁrst and trundling into last place.”

 Complete as many of these exercises as you can in 30 minutes, breaking for two minutes between each.
 Try to land and explode rapidly, keeping ground contact brief.

 1. One-legged squat jumps

 Do 10 in a row on one leg before turning around and repeating on the other.